Fletcher Jones (American entrepreneur): Westerly Stud Farms

-As a hobby business, Fletcher Jones became involved in the breeding and racing of Thoroughbred horses.
+As a hobby business, Fletcher Jones became involved in the breeding and racing of thoroughbred horses.
 In 1966, he acquired a 3200 acre property near Santa Ynez, California that he named Westerly Stud Farms.
 In addition to a large home, he built a U-shaped main barn, breeding sheds, and other service buildings, as well as a half-mile training track.
 In order to spend more time on his farm, Jones built an airstrip and piloted his own aircraft to and from the Santa Monica airport near where his office was located.

-Westerly Stud Farms' best known horse was Typecast, a filly who won the 1972 Eclipse Award as the American Champion Older Female Horse.
+Westerly Stud Farms' filly Typecast won the 1972 Eclipse Award as the American Champion Older Female Horse.